zz85/timeliner/README.md

 GUI-only fork of [Josh Koo's Timeliner](http://www.github.com/zz85/timeliner.git).

-The class `Timeliner.Controller` provides a base / example of how to use this GUI with an existing animation system.
+The class Controller class in `test.html`` defines the skeleton by which to use the GUI with an existing animation system.